02-026 Academic Grievance Procedure

 II.
 POLICY STATEMENT

-The purpose of this procedure is to provide a prompt, equitable, and efficient method for resolution of student grievance related to a final course grade.
+The purpose of this policy is to provide a prompt, equitable, and efficient method for resolution of a student grievance related to a final course grade.
+Both faculty and students have joint responsibilities in maintaining academic integrity.

 III.
 POLICY

-An academic grievance is a complaint by a student:
+An academic grievance is a complaint by a student stating:

 Under no circumstances may a grade be grieved if the student simply disagrees with an instructor about the quality of the student’s work.
-A final grade may be grieved only when the student alleges that the instructor was acting unrelated to the quality of the work in question.
+A final course grade may be grieved only when the student alleges that the instructor was acting in a manner unrelated to the quality of the work in question.

 Responsibility